the7dorks/the7dorks.github.io/_posts/2021-11-07-attached-brain-attached-mogo-tilter-built-claw-2.0.0.md

 <img class="responsive-img" width="500" src="/assets/pics/building/robot-1/BrainPlacement.PNG">

 ##### Holder-1.0.1
 We also attached the Mobile Goal holder to the back of our robot.
 This allows us to grab two goals at once.
-It also opens up the possibility of parking on the platform with two Moblie Goals and a robot.
+It also opens up the possibility of parking on the platform with two Mobile Goals and a robot.

 <img class="responsive-img" width="500" src="/assets/pics/building/robot-1/HolderAttached.PNG">